nmolaei7878/NoteBook/README.md

-# This is my personal notebook to write from things i have learned mostly Frontend-Masters.
+# This is my personal notebook to write docs and code snippets from various source.

 ## To see my Explored topics __Change Branches__.